Require Immediate Support? Free Director Helpline: 0800 644 6080

 The team are available now - 0800 644 6080

-60 Second Test Find Your Nearest Office
+Get a Quote Find Your Nearest Office

 Directors may be able to claim statutory redundancy pay using this route, which could cover the professional fees involved, and ensure they minimise the chances of misconduct allegations.

 Real Business Rescue can provide further advice on company dissolution and reinstatement.
-We offer free, same‐day consultations, so please get in touch with our partner‐led team – we operate a broad network of offices around the country.
+We offer free, same‐day consultations, so please get in touch with our partner‐led team – we operate a nationwide network of offices around the country.

 reviews io logo